 - ITEMS FOR INFORMATION

-RESOLVED to note the items for information on the schedule attached
+RESOLVED to note the items of information on the schedule attached to these minutes.